pkumod/GPU_DGM/README.md

 ......
 ```

 For a graph of N edges, the edgelist file contains N+1 lines.
 The first line indicates the number of vertices and edges.
-Each of the next N lines indicates an edge consisting of a source vertex ID and a destination vertex ID(first the source vertex, then the destination)(t1,t2,t3 in the example).
+Each of the next N lines indicates an edge consisting of a source vertex ID and a destination vertex ID(first the source vertex, then the destination).

 ## Code Structure
 The project directory is organized as follows: